liuxfiu/simulus/README.md

 In simulus, both direct event scheduling and process scheduling can be used together seamlessly to achieve the modeling tasks.

-The following a hello-world example, which simply schedules a function (a.k.a. an event handler) to be invoked in the simulated future.
+The following is a hello-world example, which simply schedules a function (a.k.a. an event handler) to be invoked in the simulated future.
 Inside the function, the user schedules the same function again.

 ```python